Thermalization and prethermalization in the soft-wall AdS/QCD model: Thermalization

-Those equilibrium critical exponents, $\beta$, $\delta$ and $\nu$, have been obtained numerically and analytically in the previous Refs.\cite{Chen:2018msc,Cao:2021tcr}.
+Those static critical exponents, $\beta$, $\delta$ and $\nu$, have been obtained numerically and analytically in the previous Refs.\cite{Chen:2018msc,Cao:2021tcr} with the soft-wall model.
 However, to describe the evolution of thermalization, an additional dynamic critical exponent $z$ is required.
-One writes down the scaling form in terms of $t$, where
+From Eq.~\eqref{eq:sigmascaling}, one can obtain the scaling form in terms of $t$ as

 with the scaling function $f_{th}$.
-As a result of the critical slowing down, the sigma condensate decays as a power law of the form
+So that the sigma condensate decays as a power law of the form